-The terms experiment may seem to be associated with the image of a chemist surrounded by bubbling tubes and other related items.
-Traditionally, experiments have been used by physical and behavioural researchers to a greater extent compared to business scientists, nevertheless, experimental research can be effectively used in businesses in order to analyse cause and effect relationships.
-Deductive approach is mainly used for experimental researches in order to test hypotheses.
+The term experiment may seem to be associated with the image of a chemist surrounded by bubbling tubes and other related items.
+Traditionally, experiments have been used by physical and behavioural researchers to a greater extent compared to business scientists.
+Nevertheless, experiments research can be effectively used in businesses in order to analyse cause and affect relationships.
+Deductive approach is mainly used for experiments research in order to test hypotheses.

 Experiments are usually used in causal studies.
-Specifically experimental studies involve manipulation with an independent variable in order to assess its impacts on dependent variables.
-Changes in price levels on volume of sales can be mentioned a basic example for experiment.
+Specifically, experiment researches involve manipulation with an independent variable in order to assess its impacts on dependent variables.
+Changes in price levels on volume of sales can be mentioned as a basic example for experiment.
 In this specific example, price can be specified as independent variable, whereas sales would be dependent variable.

-The nature of relationships between two variables in causal experimental studies may be divided into three categories: symmetrical, reciprocal and asymmetrical.
+The nature of relationships between two variables in causal experimental researches may be divided into three categories: symmetrical, reciprocal and asymmetrical.

 Symmetrical relationship can be observed when two variables fluctuate at the same time.
 However, in symmetrical relationship change in one variable is not caused by change in another variable.
 In other words, symmetrical relationships of two individual variables usually would be the cause of another factor.

 For example, decrease in the levels of consumption of luxury products and decrease on the levels of consumer trust on financial institutions may occur at the same time as a result of a third factor – increasing level of uncertainty of perspectives of national economy.